thorncp/flaming-octo-adventure/README.md

 flaming-octo-adventure
 ======================

-What even is a flaming octo adventure?
+What even is a Flaming Octo Adventure?

+Yohonestly.